gottesmm/gottesmm.github.io/proposals/semantic-arc-high-level-vision.md

 1. Quickly determine the source of any ARC errors from the optimizer and SILGen.
 2. Implement a new, simpler ARC optimizer that will be faster and more maintainable.
-3. Eliminate retain/release traffic more aggressively.
+3. Eliminate retain/release traffic more aggressively using semantic pairing information.
 4. Lay the groundwork for the representation of other forms of ownership, such as move semantics, in SIL.

 # The Engineering Plan